kkatrio/blog/content/posts/smarthome.md

 It is difficult at first because you realize that you must research many components and combine various different parts: network equipment, computers, cameras, electronics, software.
 Now I see the camera feed as the equivalent of logging in software.
 Good logging is essential.

 ## Zoneminder
-Free and open source, of course.
-Zoneminder is an alternative to a ready - out of the box NVR solution.
+Free and open source,  Zoneminder is an alternative to a ready -out of the box- NVR solution.
 Knowing Zoneminder exists has been very important to encourage me getting started.
 The community is alive and helpful, offers lots of useful information and guidance.

 As a complete solution at first it may seem a bit intimidating, because you need dedicated hardware to install it, and hardware resources is an issue since video feed and its analysis is no negligible task.
 A budget and good enough solution, according to the zoneminder community, is to buy a used server.
 An alternative is to build your own server or use some old-ish pc.
 I like building things so I built my own.

 ## Home server
 Information about gaming oriented desktop hardware online is abundant.
-Finally, I bought a completely overkill by any means 8-core 16-thread 3rd gen AMD cpu, 16 gb of memory, a 300 euro motherboard and a good power supply.
+Finally, I bought a completely overkill 8-core 16-thread 3rd gen AMD cpu, 16 gb of memory, a 300 euro motherboard and a good power supply.
 For less important parts I used old materials that I had laying around: drives, cables, graphics cards.
 Oh, and I bought a new cool case with built-in rgb leds.
 That was just for fun.

 Building was interesting.
 I built it little by little during a week.
-First I put together all the basic parts outside the case, and when I realized that it was working I felt satisfaction.
+First I put together all the basic parts outside the case, and when I realized that it was working I got fiiled with satisfaction.

 ![leak](/img/serverpost.jpg)